awesomeeng/awesome-log/README.md

 ## Performance

-A note about performance: AwesomeLog is configured by default to perform optimally, while still giving you as much information as possible.
-It is possible to configure AwesomeLog for a more tuned performance if you desire.
-We recommend the following configuration to do so:
+AwesomeLog is configured by default to perform in manner best suited to development.
+For production systems, a slioghtly more nuanced configuration will perform better, but at a reduction in development information.
+When run with this performance configuration AwesomeLog will perform slightly better than most other nodejs logging systems like Winston, Bunyan, Bole, Debug, etc. except for pino, which is crazy fast.

+#### Recommended production configuration

 ```
 Log.init({
 	fields: "timestamp,level,pid,text,args",
-	history: false,
+	history: false
-	disableLoggingNotices: true
 });
 ```